When everything you touch could be a source of infection, you’re going to want one of the best UV wands to help sanitize your daily possessions.

 - Ultraviolet light kills bacteria and viruses by irradiating them to death.
 This process of irradiation, basically pointing too strong of light at the germs, breaks down the genes in bacteria and viruses, effectively rendering them useless.

-- To use any UV wand, slowly wave the wand over the given object or surface a few times from a couple of inches away to disinfect.
+- To use any UV wand, slowly wave the wand over the given object or surface a few times from a couple of inches away.
 Taking more passes and/or holding the UV wand over something for a longer period of time will increase the likelihood of disinfecting successfully.

 - Never, ever point a UV wand at any person or animal, especially in the skin or eyes.
 UV light is known to damage living things at certain wavelengths, so you should never point the UV wand at anybody else for any amount of time.